Small Area Estimation of Inequality Measures using Mixtures of Beta: Conclusions

 \section{Conclusions}

 The reduction of inequalities, both within and between countries, is a prerequisite for achieving the Sustainable Development Goals of the 2030 Agenda for Sustainable Development, adopted by all United Nations Member States.
-At regional level, an increase of disparities within regions has been observed, whereas regional disparities between European countries are gradually decreasing.
+At regional level, an increase in disparities within regions has been observed, whereas regional disparities between European countries are gradually decreasing.
 Several low-growth regions exist within EU member states and, among the richest states, it is possible to find areas characterised by high levels of poverty and inequality (often post-industrial or rural ones).
-In this context, inequality indicators at a regional-level breakdown would allow to shift towards a more comprehensive and multifaceted view of territorial convergence in the EU and to better understand causal mechanisms, essential for regional-targeted policies.
+In this context, inequality indicators at a regional-level breakdown would allow us to shift towards a more comprehensive and multifaceted view of territorial convergence in the EU and to better understand causal mechanisms, essential for regional-targeted policies.

 In this study, we propose a SAE model that aims at obtaining reliable estimates of the most common inequality indicators: the Gini index, the Relative Theil index and two Atkinson indexes defined for two different values of the inequality aversion parameter.
 By considering that inequality estimators are unit-interval defined, skewed and heavy-tailed, we propose a FB small area model.
 The results are really encouraging as the estimates we obtain outperform in different ways the most common Beta small area model, generally used for parameters defined on the unit interval.
+We may define the FB model as a good general-purpose model for unit interval data as the two-component mixture is able to capture skewness and heavy tails in a satisfying way, guaranteeing at the same time analytic tractability.